 Use Responsible Ingredients

-Many sunscreen chemicals are suspected or known hormone disruptors, carcinogens, and allergens, in addition to being deemed hazardous/toxic to coral reefs and ocean wildlife.
-It is estimated that 70% of sunscreens available for sale contain chemicals such as oxybenzone and octinoxate, which are known to contribute to coral reef degradation and prevent the ability of coral reefs to replicate and repair themselves.
-The state of Hawaii, following example set by Australia’s 500 million dollar Great Barrier Reef restoration plan, is poised to impose a ban on sunscreens containing oxybenzone and/or octinoxate, as a measure to protect its beautiful reefs.
+Many sunscreen chemicals are known as hormone disruptors, carcinogens, and allergens, in addition to being deemed hazardous/toxic to coral reefs and ocean wildlife.
+Almost 70% of sunscreens available for sale contain chemicals such as oxybenzone and octinoxate, which are known to contribute to coral reef degradation and prevent the ability of coral reefs to replicate and repair themselves.
+The state of Hawaii, following the example set by Australia’s 500 million dollars Great Barrier Reef restoration plan, is poised to impose a ban on sunscreens containing oxybenzone and octinoxate, as a measure to protect its beautiful reefs.
 In addition to being hazardous to coral reefs, these chemicals are known to be particularly harmful to sea algae and marine wildlife such as turtles.

 It’s Not All About Sunscreen

-There are many other ways to protect yourself and the ones you love, and prevent skin cancer.
-Niacinamide is an oral supplement which is not only beneficial from a cosmetic and skin health perspective, but also is helpful in terms of skin cancer prevention.
+There are many other ways to protect yourself and the ones you love and prevent skin cancer.
+Niacinamide is an oral supplement which is not only beneficial from a cosmetic and skin health perspective but also is helpful regarding skin cancer prevention.
 Click here to read about more easy ways you can keep you and your family sun safe as the weather continues to improve.

 Let Us Help

-Our clinic always has in stock a wide range of broad spectrum UVA/UVB sun protection from elite skin care lines in SPF 40-50.
-Our cruelty-free sunscreen formulas are developed by physicians and packed with antioxidants and other added skin nutrients.
+Our clinic always has in stock a wide range of broad-spectrum UVA/UVB sun protection from elite skin care lines in SPF 40-50.
+Physicians develop our cruelty-free sunscreen formulas and packed with antioxidants and other added skin nutrients.
 We aim to help you go makeup-free with our tinted sunscreens, which come in a variety of shades in both matte and sheer finishes.
-As us about which sun protection is best for you and those you care for.
+As for us about which sun protection is best for you and those you care.